 Our rider team consists of mostly part-time crowdsourced individuals, as well as some riders from outsourced delivery agencies.
-For the twelve months ended September 30, 2019, our network had more than 502,000 active riders.
+In 2019, our network had more than 525,000 active riders.
 The riders are equipped with fit-for-purpose packaging kits, uniform, helmets and other equipment that bear our logo and brand name.
 We also set up supply stations for the riders to recharge their electric vehicle batteries and to rest.